DrakeData/MSDS434-Final_P2/README.md

     - table name is 'track_main'

 ### Step 4: Create training, evaluation, and prediction sets
 To build and test a Machine Learning (ML) model, we first need to create a training, evaluation, and prediction sets.
-I ended up doing this in BigQuery in which I created a new table called 'track_tab' and used logic to to split_field and create a new column called 'dataframe' to identify my  training, evaluation, and prediction sets.
+I ended up doing this in BigQuery in which I created a new table called 'track_tab' and used logic to split_field and create a new column called 'dataframe' to identify my  training, evaluation, and prediction sets.
 My 'target' column is my original 'bop_or_flop' column; I called it 'target' here to make it easier to make the ML model.

 **Code used to build table:**
 ```